chrisweb/chris.lu/README_WIP.md

 }
 ```

-if your dev server is not yet running, use the following command in the VSCode terminal (or use your preferred command line tool):
+If your Next.js dev server is not yet running, use the following command in the VSCode terminal (or use your preferred command line tool) to start the Next.js dev server:

 ```shell
 npm run dev